The Cauchy Problem For Quasi-Linear Parabolic Systems Revisited: Proof of Theorem

 \section{Proof of Theorem~\ref{thm:exloc}}

 Now that we have a clear setting of well-posedness for the linear problem \eqref{eq:Pt}, in order to prove Theorem~\ref{thm:exloc} we aim to solve \eqref{eq:PtNL} for a given $(U^0,F)\in \mathcal D_\infty^s$ on a small interval $[0,T_0]$, by means of a Picard scheme.
-For $s>d/2$ and $\alpha_s\in(0,1)$ given by Lemma~\ref{lem:sobo2}, we will use in this paragraph the notation $G_T^s:=E_T^s\cap\mathscr{C}^{0,\alpha_s}(Q_T)$ and by a small abuse of notation we will write $G_T^s(U^0)$ for the (closed) affine subspace of $G_T^s$ constituted of those vector fields $U$ satisfying $U(0)=U^0$.
+For $s>d/2$ and $\alpha_s\in(0,1)$ given by Lemma~\ref{lem:sobo2}, we will use again in this paragraph the space $G_T^s$ introduced in \eqref{def:GTs} and by a small abuse of notation we will write $G_T^s(U^0)$ for the (closed) affine subspace of $G_T^s$ constituted of those vector fields $U$ satisfying $U(0)=U^0$.
 Note that~$G_T^s(U^0)$ is a complete metric space.